lsprangers/implementations-and-systems-design/other_concepts/aws_sap/SECURITY.md

             - Grant access to another Cross-Account
         - Optional conditions:
             - `SourceIp` or `VpcSourceIp` can give IP or CIDR, or VPC ID of where a request can come from and be authorized
+                - SourceIP doesn't work with private IP's
+                - PrivateIP's don't change over starts and stops, but Public IP's most likely will
             - `SourceVPC` or `SourceVPCEndpoint`
             - `CloudFront Origin Identity` can explain which CloudFront CDN's can access
             - MFA